-Waris, her kids and her parents live in a three-bedroom affordable housing unit in Block 8 overlooking Guise Street.
-The accessibly designed building makes it easy for Sharif to navigate from the family's apartment to the ground floor lounge, where he chats with friends and keeps an eye on neighbourhood comings and goings.
+Waris, 43; Ali, 22; Koda, 16; Omar, 6; Sharif, 72, Najima, 67 Waris, her kids and her parents live in a three-bedroom affordable housing unit in Block 8 overlooking Guise Street.
+The accessibly designed building makes it easy for Sharif to navigate from the family's apartment to the ground floor lounge, where he chats with friends and keeps an eye on the neighbourhood.
 Roda and Omar walk Najima to her ESL class at the Community Hub on Block 5.
 Ali is heading over there too, for a meeting of the Hub's Young Entrepreneurs group.
 Later, Ali and his friend Desmond will DJ at the opening of the new streetwear shop on Block 6.